 Choosing the right moment

 Timing matters.
-An early morning on a quiet weekday is very different from a summer Saturday when hills and beaches are busy with visitors.
-Think about what the person would have wanted — a quiet private moment, or a gathering of people who loved them.
+An early morning on a quiet weekday is very different from a summer Saturday when hills and beaches are full.
+Think about what the person would have wanted – a quiet private moment, or a gathering of the people who loved them.

 Avoid windy days, particularly for water scattering.
-Ashes are light and can be blown back onto the group if conditions aren’t calm.
+Ashes are light and can drift back onto the group if conditions aren’t calm.
+It’s also worth thinking about the season: a favourite beach in February may be beautiful and private, or bleak and inaccessible, depending on the person and the family.

 Who to invite

 If the family is scattered across the UK and a single ceremony isn’t practical, it’s perfectly possible to divide the ashes and hold separate scatterings.
-There’s no legal restriction on this, though it’s worth being thoughtful about whether it feels right for your family.
+There’s no legal restriction on this – adults typically produce around 2.5–3 litres, which is readily divisible.

 Words and marking the moment

 A scattering ceremony doesn’t require a religious officiant or a formal structure.
 Families often read a poem, play a piece of music from a phone, say a few words, or observe a moment of silence.
-Some families bring flowers — a simple posy or wreath — to place at the location as a final tribute.
-See our guide to funeral flowers and arrangements for the options.
-Others simply scatter quietly and let the place do the work.
+Some bring flowers – a simple posy – to place at the location as a final tribute.
+See our guide to funeral flowers and arrangements.
+Others scatter quietly and let the place do the work.

-If you want a more structured service, a civil celebrant can lead an outdoor ceremony at any location — a useful option if the person had no religious affiliation but the family wants something more ceremonial than an informal gathering.
+If you want a more structured service, a civil celebrant can lead an outdoor ceremony at any location – a useful option if the person had no religious affiliation but the family wants something more ceremonial.

 Common questions